Unboxed-Software/solana-course/content/transfer-hook.md

   }
 ```

-Notice that we do have the amount of the original transfer, in our case that will always be `1` because we are dealing with NFTs, but if you have a different token you will get the amount of how much did they transfer.

 ### 3. Fallback instruction

-The last instruction we have to fill out is the `fallback`, this is necessary because Anchor generates instruction discriminators differently from the ones used in Transfer Hook interface instructions.
+The last instruction we have to fill out is the `fallback`.
+Naming this function `fallback` is necessary because Anchor generates instruction discriminators differently from the ones used in Transfer Hook Interface instructions.
 The instruction discriminator for the `transfer_hook` instruction will not match the one for the Transfer Hook interface.

 ```rust
 // fallback instruction handler as workaround to anchor instruction discriminator check